protesilaos/iosevka-comfy/README.md

   oval shape.
 Whereas the narrow variants have a dashed forward slash which does not connect the two sides as it is positioned inside the oval shape.

+[ These are without prejudice to the remaining aesthetics of `iosevka-comfy-motion`, `iosevka-comfy-motion-duo`. ]

 ## Install on GNU/Linux